The Coalition to End Wildlife Trafficking Online

-Advances in technology and connectivity across the world, combined with rising buying power and demand for illegal wildlife products, have increased the ease of exchange from poacher to consumer.
-As a result, a largely unregulated online market allows criminals to sell illegally obtained wildlife products across the globe.
-Purchasing elephant ivory, tiger cubs, and pangolin scales is as easy as click, pay, ship.
+Advances in technology and connectivity across the world, combined with rising buying power and demand for illegal wildlife and their products, have increased the ease of exchange from poacher to consumer.
+As a result, a largely unregulated online market allows criminals to sell illegally obtained wildlife and their products across the globe.
+Purchasing elephant ivory, tiger cubs, and pangolin scales is as easy as tap, pay, ship.

-Fortunately, the world’s biggest e-commerce, technology, and social media companies have joined forces to shut down online marketplaces for wildlife traffickers.
-The Coalition to End Wildlife Trafficking Online brings together companies from across the world in partnership with wildlife experts at WWF, TRAFFIC, and IFAW for an industry-wide approach.
+Fortunately, dozens of companies comprising 50+ of the world’s most popular digital apps and platforms have joined forces to shut down online marketplaces for wildlife traffickers.
+The Coalition to End Wildlife Trafficking Online brings together companies from across the world in partnership with conservation organizations WWF, TRAFFIC, and IFAW for an industry-wide approach.

 Wildlife Parts & Products